Make sure to winterize your bug out bag for the coming season with the necessary winter survival gear.

 You’ve got your gear all packed.
-Your tools, weapons, first aid supplies, survival food, fishing tackle and other survival gear are all ready to go.
+Your tools, weapons, first aid supplies, winter survival food, fishing tackle, and other survival gear are all ready to go.
 But is your bug out bag ready for winter?

 Once your bug out bag is packed and ready, it’s tempting to put it “out of sight, out of mind.”
-After all, no point in opening it up until you need it… right?
+After all, there’s no point in opening it up until you need it, right?

-The truth is, you should be checking your bug out bag often to make sure that you didn’t forget anything and that your gear is in good working order.
-And you should also update it regularly with season-specific gear, so you’ll be ready to go no matter what time of year you’re forced to bug out.
+The truth is, you should be checking your bug out bag often to make sure you didn’t forget anything and your gear is in good working order.

-Here are just a few items to consider adding to your bug out bag when prepping for the coming cold weather:
+Here are just a few items to consider adding to your cold weather survival gear list: